talljohnthin/talljohnthin/README.md

 ### <div align="center">I'm Johnrel, a full-time Front End Developer 👨‍💻 with more than five years of working experience 🚀</div>

-- 🔭 I’m currently working on a food delivery app using Node, Express and Typescript
+- 🔭 I’m currently working on a clothing website/app using Node, Express and Typescript

-- 🌱 I’m currently learning Backend
+- 🌱 I’m currently learning Backend  / Node JS and Express

 - ❓ Ask me about anything related to MERN stack and related technologies